touchX/toolkit/README.md

 @import "sky-toolkit-core/all";
 ```

-Following that, you can import your own project specific configuration and defaults, for example:
+Following that, you can import individual toolkit-ui components and your own project-specific styles, for example:

 ```css
 @import "sky-toolkit-core/all";